teolotti/dtnsim-SDN/dtnsim/useCases/tutorial/Readme.txt

 by choosing among different runs.
 It can be observed here, that the network performance is highly dependant on the chosen routing strategy.

+1) faultsInjectionAnalysis:

+Here we have example5 and example6.
+Both examples define parameters in a central module for injecting faults in the contact plan in a random or directed manner.